BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## SSH  for Transmission and Submission

-Within the C1UEXTR7 item, designate that SSH is your choice, by setting the TransmitMethod value:
+Within the @SITE.rex item, designate that SSH is your choice, by setting the SonarTransmitMethod value:

-    TransmitMethod = 'SSH'
+    SonarTransmitMethod = 'SSH'

 Also locate these items from the SSH folder and place them into the library you designate as your **MySEN2Library** library.
 See the **@SITE.rex** section below.